-Originally Canvas was always made of cotton, and quiet heavy as a result.
+Originally Canvas was always made of cotton, and quite heavy as a result.
 These days it can be made from a variety of fibers, which may be a little lighter.
-It is typically still quite heavy, but it's durable and will usually last a long time.
+It is typically still quite heavy, but it’s durable and will usually last a long time.

 Many manufacturers will give their materials specific names or designations to make them stand out.
 Despite this, they are usually all based on the same materials I have outlined above.
 The following are the most popular of these materials, many you have probably seen in backpack descriptions.